Skip to content

 Speaking exclusively with Asian Trader, Jeeva admitted that the move feels like a "new chapter for him, his store and his customers" and shared in detail how the move unfolded.

-"However, I was itching to increase my chilled sales for sometime now and was seeking a breakthrough."
+"However, from sometime, I was itching to increase my chilled sales and was seeking a breakthrough to do that."

-The conversation with Bestway started when he acquired a 1000 sqft space next door to open a warehouse and decided to reopen a Bestway account for bulk buying, he revealed.
+The conversation with Bestway started when he acquired a 1000 sqft space next door to open a warehouse and decided to open a Bestway account for bulk buying, he revealed.

 "As the meeting unfolded, Bestway representatives began sharing their vision for the relaunched Costcutter brand.
-I made an offhand remark, jokingly that if Costcutter still had the deal with Co-op, I would have considered the symbol group,” he recalled.
+I made an offhand remark, jokingly that if Costcutter still had the deal with Co-op, I started contemplating the switch seriously,” he recalled.

 "When they contacted me again confirming the renegotiated Costcutter Co-op contract, I actually felt to think of considering the move seriously."